Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms

 We first address the case of a general real value tensor network, where we have initialized each node with a similar distribution, allowing the elements of the nodes to be on the same scale with respect to each other.
 Our protocol is based on the use of partial Frobenius norms to normalize the total Frobenius norm of the resulting tensor.

 The \textit{Frobenius norm} of a matrix is given by the equation

-In a tensor network, this would be to contract the layer with a copy of itself so that each physical index is connected to the equivalent of its copy.
+In a tensor network, this corresponds to contracting the layer with a conjugate copy of itself so that each physical index is connected to the equivalent index of its copy.
 We can see some examples in Fig. \ref{fig:Frob_tot}.

-The contraction of this tensor network is equivalent to the Frobenius norm of the matrix it represents.
-In addition, it can be computed without the need to calculate the elements of the represented matrix, using only the elements of the nodes.
+The value of this closed contraction is $\langle A,A \rangle = ||A||_F^2$, not $||A||_F$ directly.
+The Frobenius norm itself is obtained only after taking the square root.
+In addition, this contraction can be computed without the need to calculate the elements of the represented matrix, using only the elements of the nodes.